nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The `INDEX` refers to the index number shown in the displayed student list.
 * The `INDEX` must be a positive integer 1, 2, 3, ...
 * The `MESSAGE_COUNT` must be a positive integer 1, 2, 3, ...
+* If `m\0000000000` is given as an input, 0s will not be truncated and response will be displayed as `response: 000000000`

 Example: